 MBA women currently enrolled in a Forté partner school who will graduate in 2020.
 (For one-year programs, all MBA women are eligible.)

 Deadline: Monday, Feb.
 24

-In order to be nominated, a woman must be currently enrolled as an MBA student at a Forté sponsor school and will graduate in 2020.
+In order to be nominated, a woman must be currently enrolled as an MBA student at a Forté partner school and will graduate in 2020.
 (For one-year programs, all full-time MBA women are eligible.)
 She will exhibit a track record of working to increase and/or encourage women's interest in business school or business careers through innovation and leadership.
 Some of the areas the selection committee will consider include, but are not limited to, a nominee’s commitment to

 - Increasing women's interest in attending business school & active leadership in school activities recruiting women.